 If your friend or loved one might be incarcerated at a different jail you can check our guide to other Texas jails: List of all jails in Texas

 A mugshot, or intake picture, is the photo taken by the police during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and jail booking number will be on the pictures, and they are kept on file.